control-spiderman/ECGFM-KED/README.md

 ## Pre-training

-Change the configs/Res_train.yaml file to fit your needs, and change the path to the data file in main.py to be where you store your data, and then run main.py
+Change the configs/Res_train.yaml file to fit your needs, and change the path to the data file in main_mimiciv.py to be where you store your data, and then run main.py
 ## Zero-shot Inference

 Change the finetune field in. /configs/Res_train.yaml to False, and run script:

 ```
+python test_ptbxl.py
+# or
 python test_georgia.py
 # or
 python test_ICBEB.py